 Whistleblowers do not want to jeopardize their qui tam lawsuits for a pittance, but the sealed lawsuit also prevents them from being able to effectively negotiate for more, and they have to consider how they will survive if they can’t find new work.

 The pandemic also created new areas of fraud against the government, as the federal government issued billions of dollars in loans for businesses and stimulus checks for individuals.
-Fraud in obtaining these monies is likely to fuel False Claims Act litigation for years to come.
+Fraud in obtaining these monies is likely to fuel False Claims Act litigation, and keep healthcare fraud attorneys and financial fraud attorneys busy, for years to come.

 Like everyone else, the attorneys and investigators responsible for investigating sealed qui tam cases are impeded in doing their jobs, sometimes even prohibited from going into their own offices.